MileHacker Logo

 • Summer: Brings heat and humidity.

-• Spring: Mild temperatures, moderate rainfall.
+• Spring: Mild temperatures, a moderate amount of rain.

 • Winter: Cool to mild, occasional cold snaps.